High-Quality Gum Disease Treatment in Danville

 - Take steroids, cancer therapy drugs, oral contraceptives, anti-epilepsy drugs, or calcium channel blockers.

-With regular checkups that may include scaling and root planing (an under-the-gum procedure that carefully removes plaque and tartar from the tooth’s roots) and a regimen of effective brushing and flossing at home, patients often notice immediate improvement.
+With regular checkups that may include scaling and root planing (an under-the-gum procedure that carefully removes plaque and tartar from the tooth’s roots) and a regimen of effective brushing and flossing at home, patients often notice immediate improvement through their gum disease treatment.

 Advanced gum disease or periodontitis can be present if you notice any of the following: